 - It's totally allergen-friendly!
 This recipe is naturally gluten-free, dairy-free, nut-free, vegan and pretty healthy.
 It can also be made oil-free, if needed or desired.

-If you're choosing to parboil, you'll just need a large pot or 5-6 quart dutch oven.
+- If you're choosing to parboil, you'll also need a large pot or 5-6 quart dutch oven.

 *If you don't have an air fryer, you can make this recipe perfectly in the oven.
 Oven instructions can be found in the recipe card below!